-The controller may charge a reasonable administrative fee for additional copies requested by the data subject.
+The controller may charge a reasonable administrative fee for any additional copies requested by the data subject.
 If the data subject submits a request electronically and has not requested any other form of delivery, the data will be delivered in a commonly used electronic format, provided that the data can be delivered in a secure manner.

 Data subjects also have the right to request the controller to rectify or erase their personal data and prohibit the processing of their personal data for direct marketing purposes.

-After the application of the General Data Protection Regulation has begun, the data subject will, in certain cases, also have the right to request the controller to restrict the processing of their personal data or to otherwise oppose the processing.
+Since the adoption of the GDPR, data subjects also have, in certain circumstances, the right to request the controller to restrict the processing of their personal data or to otherwise object to processing.
 In addition, under the GDPR, data subjects may request that the data they have provided themselves be transferred in a machine-readable format.

 All requests mentioned herein must be submitted to the abovementioned contact person of the controller.

-If a data subjects considers that his/her personal data is not processed legally, he/she has the right to file a complaint to the supervising authority.
+If a data subject considers that their personal data is not processed legally, they have the right to file a complaint with the supervisory authority.

 12. Right to cancel prior consent

 If the controller processes a data subject’s personal data on the basis of consent, the data subject has the right to cancel such consent.
-The cancellation of consent does not affect the lawfulness of processing performed based on the consent prior to its cancellation.
+The cancellation of consent does not affect the lawfulness of processing performed on the basis of said consent prior to its withdrawal.
 Such cancellation may, however, have an effect on the usability and functionalities of the controller’s services.

 13. Protection methods regarding the data file